gavinfielder/pft/README.md

 # Troubleshooting

+## Help!
+Wildcard search isn't working!

+For almost all shell terminals, the `*` needs to be escaped--usually, putting a string in double quotes is sufficient, but some terminals still treat it as a shell `*` even then.
+You can either escape it manually '`\*`', or, to make this feature compatible with all shells, I've made **any character not valid for a C function name (alphanumeric + underscore) is now considered a wildcard**.
+This means instead of `\*`, you can also use `@`, or anything else your terminal doesn't recognize as a special character.
+The same is true for the enable-test and disable-test scripts.

+## Other Issues

 If something goes wrong--slack me @gfielder.
 I like testing, like people using good testing, and want to make this easier to use, so don't hesitate to contact me.

 # Contributing